 Youth Development Promoter

-Youth in Development (YD) Volunteers (PCVs) work with youth ages 10- 19, especially those in second (ages 10-13) and third cycle (ages 13-16) of the Costa Rican Education system.
-PCVs support and work alongside youth service providers, parents, youth leaders and other community leaders in developing skills and opportunities for positive youth development.
+Youth in Development (YD) Peace Corps Volunteers (PCVs) work with youth ages 10-19, especially those in the second (ages 10-13) and third cycle (ages 13-16) of the Costa Rican Education system.
+The project goal is to equip youth to be healthy, productive, and active citizens.
+In support of this goal, PCVs will collaborate with partners (youth service providers, parents, youth leaders, community leaders, and/or other organizations or NGOs) on specific program activities across three project objectives:

-b) Strengthen opportunities for youth community engagement: PCVs work to promote active youth participation in community life by engaging them as leaders and participants of volunteering, service learning and awareness activities.
-Along with and in support of partners, PCVs carry out activities such as: designing and supporting youth volunteer opportunities in schools and community, facilitating service learning activities, and engaging youth in awareness days.
+b) Strengthen opportunities for youth community engagement: PCVs support partners in designing, implementing, and facilitating activities to promote active youth participation in community life by engaging them as leaders and participants of Volunteer opportunities, service learning, and awareness activities in both schools and communities.

-All assignments have a strong focus on preventative activities, empowering youth through education, community based activities and furthering children’s rights by collaborating with local partners.
+All assignments have a strong focus on preventative activities, which includes empowering youth through education, community-based activities, and furthering children’s rights.

-PCVs are assigned to work in communities identified in collaboration with our host country agencies (the Ministry of Public Education and other government institutions) who request to receive a Youth Development Volunteer.
-Underdeveloped and under-served communities, and communities with at-risk populations are prioritized.
+PCVs work in communities identified in collaboration with our host country agencies (the Ministry of Public Education and other government institutions) who request to receive a Youth Development Volunteer.
+The program prioritizes under-resourced communities.
 Each Volunteer typically works in two public schools, or a school and another organization serving youth.

-All YD PCVs will perform a participatory community diagnosis to assess community resources and needs during the first months of service.
-Based on that analysis and partner’s requests, each PCV in collaboration with local professionals and community leaders will create a work plan for service.
-YD PCVs typically support ongoing youth-oriented programs in schools and the community, bringing new ideas, approaches and/or techniques to those spaces.
+PCVs will perform a participatory community assessment of resources and needs during the first months of service.
+Based on that analysis and partner’s requests, each PCV, in collaboration with local professionals and community leaders, will create a work plan for service.
+PCVs typically support ongoing youth-oriented programs in schools and the community, bringing new ideas, approaches, and/or techniques to those spaces.
 PCVs also lead the creation of new youth-oriented prevention programs coordinating with and including partners to ensure relevance and sustainability.
-PCVs must be prepared to be proactive, self-driven and to motivate others about the importance of working with and towards youth development.
+PCVs must be prepared to be proactive, self-driven, and to motivate others about the importance of working with and towards youth development.

-PCVs continuously monitor and evaluate the activities in their work plan, and every six months, submit work reports to the YD program and to their community partners on their progress and results.
-PCVs are expected to work full time to address community’s and partners’ needs.
-Weekly schedules will vary and might include working weekends.
-PCVs are responsible for coordinating a work schedule with their assigned institutions, according to the projects identified in the Work Plan.
+PCVs continuously monitor and evaluate the activities in their work plan, and every six months submit work reports on their progress and results to the YD program staff and their community partners.
+PCVs are expected to work full time to address community and partner needs, which might include working weekends.
+PCVs and the assigned institutions will coordinate a work schedule according to the projects identified in the Work Plan.

 COVID-19 Volunteer Activities

-Qualified candidates will have an interest in working with youth and one or more of the following criteria:
+Qualified candidates will have expressed interest in working directly with adolescents (10-14) and youth (15-24), and one or more of the following criteria:

-• 3 years of professional experience working with youth and/or families, preferably from under-resourced communities
+• 3 years of professional experience working with and/or families from under-resourced communities.

 • Designing and/or facilitating workshops on gender equity, diversity, inclusion or life skills development, such as self-esteem, communication skills, emotional health, and critical thinking.